The Difference Between Renter’s Insurance and Homeowner’s Insurance

-You need a different kind of insurance policy to protect yourself if you own your home instead of renting it, but what is the real difference between homeowner’s and renter’s insurance policies?
+You need a different kind of insurance policy to protect yourself if you own your home instead of renting it, but what is the real difference between renter’s and homeowner’s insurance policies?
 Here’s a quick rundown outlining the differences.

 With a renter’s insurance policy, the tenant’s belongings are the only thing covered.
 The items are covered in cases of damage or theft.